gbenga007/SP22-Lab3/README.md

 5. Read and internalize the warnings.
 6. Test all of your functions in `main`.
 7. Verify that you may give your program an integer argument to delete students from the doubly linked list. prove that it works.
-8. Add error handling, such as if-else statements that use `printf` to write warnings to the console.
+8. Add error handling, such as if-else statements that use `std::cout` to write warnings to the console.
-9. Don't use `malloc` for this assignment, since it may lead to memory issues that will reduce your grade.
 10. Paste your terminal output from the assignment onto the end of this document.